wp-plugins/simple-page-tester/readme.txt

 = It's a simple three step process =

 1. Navigate to the edit screen of the page you want to split test

-2. Click "Setup Split Test" and edit your variation
+1. Click "Setup Split Test" and edit your variation

-3. Click "Declare Winner", in the Premium version it even tells you when!
+1. Click "Declare Winner", in the Premium version it even tells you when!

 = Some features at a glance =

+Here are just some of the features of Simple Page Tester:

 **SEO FRIENDLY**